 Leveraging AI to enhance customer service is not as complex as it sounds.
 With an AI platform like MonkeyLearn, you can automatically tag all your incoming support tickets and route them to the correct agent or department, prioritize issues, and discover insights related to a specific product feature or your overall brand.

 You can try MonkeyLearn’s pre-trained AI tools, which are great if you’re looking for a quick, ready-to-use solution, or you can build your own custom AI tool.

 If you build a text classifier with MonkeyLearn, you’ll be able to gain more accurate insights because you train your model with your own customer support data and tags.

 The great news – building your own classifier involves just a few steps:

 There are some best practices for ticket tagging, which you should check out before you start defining your tags.

-Artificial Intelligence (AI) is revolutionizing customer care, improving agents’ daily workflows and leading to faster, smarter and more personalized customer experiences.
+Artificial Intelligence (AI) is revolutionizing customer service, streamlining workflows, and leading to faster, smarter, and more personalized customer experiences.

 With MonkeyLearn, you’ll be able to power up your customer service with AI right away.